Even if You’ve Received PPP Funds, You’re Likely Eligible for the Employee Retention Tax Credit

 The amount of wages eligible largely depends on how the qualified wages were reflected on the PPP loan forgiveness application.

 Is there a deadline for claiming the employee retention tax credit (ERTC)?

 Employers who qualify for the ERC in 2021, including those with a PPP loan, can claim a refundable tax credit against the employer share of Social Security tax equal to 70% of the qualified wages they pay to employees after Dec.
 31, 2020, through June 30, 2021.

+You need to pay qualified wages in order to be eligible for employee tax retention credit.
 The ERC defines qualified wages as wages, and compensation employees received during the allotted time frame.
 Qualified wages also include any health plan costs associated with the wages paid out during the year.

 Yet another factor determining qualified wages is how many full-time equivalent (FTE) employees you had in 2019.